Alejogb1/job-board/blog-data/why-is-webpack-command-not-found-during-heroku-deployment-of-my-rails-app.md

 id: "why-is-webpack-command-not-found-during-heroku-deployment-of-my-rails-app"
 ---

-Alright, let's address this webpack issue.
+, let's address this webpack issue.
 It's a classic head-scratcher, and I've bumped into this exact situation more times than I care to remember, particularly with Rails deployments on Heroku.
 It usually boils down to a combination of environmental discrepancies and package management hiccups.
-Let’s unpack this, because "webpack command not found" is rarely a webpack problem *itself*, more a symptom of something else.
+Let’s unpack this, because "webpack command not found" is rarely a webpack problem _itself_, more a symptom of something else.

 The first place I always look, and where my years have taught me is most fruitful, is the Heroku build process.
 Heroku builds your application in an environment that isn’t always a direct mirror of your development machine.
 This is deliberate; it allows for a clean, consistent build regardless of the developer's setup.
 The problem is that this 'clean' environment often lacks dependencies that are assumed to be present locally.